-- if a private certifier who is an individual licensed by the QBCC, approves building work-the private certifier - if a private certifier, who is a person other than an individual or public sector entity, approves building work-any of the person's or entity's private certifiers licensed by the QBCC to perform a building certifying function for the building work - if the assessment manager approves building work-any of the assessment manager's building certifiers licensed by the QBCC to perform a building certifying function for the building work.
+- if a private certifier who is an individual licensed by BSA, approves building work-the private certifier - if a private certifier who is a person, other than an individual, or public sector entity approves building work-any of the person's or entity's private certifiers' licensed by Building Services Authority to perform a building certifying function for the building work if the assessment manager approves building work-any of the assessment manager's building certifiers licensed by BSA to perform a building certifying function for the building work.

-See also section 8 of the Building Act 1975.
+See also section 5 of the Standard Building Regulation 1993 and section 3 of the Building Act 1975.